tankarageldi/joke-generator/README.md

 ## Usage

-To start the server, run the following :
+To start the server, run the following commands in your terminal:

 - npm i
 - nodemon index.js